Idaho’s coronavirus surge overwhelms primary care clinics - KXLY

 “We are at the point where I can’t tell you for sure we can answer your phone calls,” Peterman said.
 “Regardless of what political party you’re in, you need to be able to see your doctor.
 I’m telling you, our clinics are being overwhelmed — if we cannot answer our phones, we cannot take care of our patients.”

-A tally by Johns Hopkins University shows more than 75,400 Idaho residents have been infected with the virus and at least 714 have died.
-Statewide, the average number of daily new cases in the past two weeks has increased by more than 34%.
+The Idaho Department of Health and Welfare reports more than 77,000 Idaho residents have been infected with the virus — including a record high 1,693 new cases reported Wednesday — and at least 733 have died.
+Statewide, the average number of daily new cases in the past two weeks has increased by more than 34%, according to numbers from Johns Hopkins University.
 One in every 209 people in the state tested positive for coronavirus in the past week.

 Much of the national and local focus has been on hospitals being overwhelmed.
-St. Luke’s Magic Valley hospital in the Twin Falls region had to temporarily divert intensive care unit patients to Boise on Tuesday night, and turn down requests to take new patients from a hospital in Elko, Nevada.
+St. Luke’s Magic Valley hospital in the Twin Falls region had to temporarily divert intensive care unit patients to Boise on Tuesday night, as well as turn down requests to take new patients from a hospital in Elko, Nevada.

 But the pandemic’s strain on health care systems goes far deeper than emergency rooms and hospital beds.
 Currently, one out of every three people coming into Primary Health clinics for coronavirus testing is positive for the virus.